 Can you imagine the stories they would tell about the past 32 years?
 I would like to think that within these walls, we became someone’s sanctuary, a place where hope thrives and love never fails.

 Imagine being overwhelmed with big emotions and having to uproot your family to an unfamiliar place full of unfamiliar faces.
 Life has become chaotic and you need to find a place to remind you what it feels like to be calm and physically and mentally present with those around you.

 Our walls exist because of the generous support we receive from so many partners in our community – individuals, corporations, schools, churches, organizations and foundations.
-Working together we can keep families close when they need it most.
+Working alongside one another, we can keep families together when they need it most.

 So I guess you could say that the answer to the question, “What would these walls tell me if they could talk?” is that these walls provide hope.
 They are a sanctuary to many who need the strength that only a Ronald McDonald House can provide.